About LoadTakedown

-LoadTakedown is a fast, easy to use, visual load-takedown tool for early-stage structural design.
+LoadTakedown is a visual load-takedown tool for early-stage structural design.
+Import PDF plans, trace walls and floors, and get tributary areas and vertical loads in minutes.

-It removes much of the repetitive, error-prone work involved in spreadsheet-based load takedown by allowing you to align PDFs across multiple levels, work directly on the plans, and see tributary areas and wall loads visually.
+It removes the repetitive, error-prone work of spreadsheet-based load takedown by letting you work directly on the plans, align levels, and see tributary areas and wall loads update live as you draw.

-The emphasis is on clarity, speed, and transparency — helping engineers understand and develop structural arrangements and verify load paths.
+The emphasis is on clarity, speed, and transparency.
+Helping engineers understand and develop structural arrangements and verify load paths before moving to detailed analysis.

 What You Can Do Today